Ferraah/XIOS3_Coupling_mirror/4_apple/README.md

 During the initialization phase we retrieve the dimensions of the domain from the iodef file, because it's a toymodel environment.
 The global size is going to be partitioned by the source toymodel as an Apple partition.

 Note that we are using the `data_` attributes.
+Actually, for an APPLE and BOX partitions, we can just use the normal `ni`, `nj`, `ibegin` and `jbegin`, without passing the data attributes.
 It results to be more intuitive to work with these attributes in the case of generic non-box partitions in which we specify an 1-dimensional array of data given a global starting point and the lenght of it.
 Refer to XIOS tutorial for a clear understanding of these parameters in general.

 We will use this information to calculate the local size of the field to send by each process.